simonlindgren/graphmonster/README.md

 ### Parameters

 `-f`, `--file`, name of edgelist file with one space-separated edge per line (e.g. `0 2` or `pig owl`), default = edgelist.txt

-`--tw`, set this flag to activate the twittergrab function.

-#### Twittergrab
-Activate this function only if your edgelist consists of Twitter user id numbers.
-Before the graph is visualised as a 2D image, the user manually enters cluster labels in `commlabels.txt` by inspecting `community-identification.txt`, which consists of user info that is retrieved from the Twitter API.

 _Clustering_